The Best Time to Run Your PPC Ads

 It’s time to enjoy the fruits of your detective work.

 Instantly optimize your PPC ads by using AdWord’s scheduling feature.
 Under “Settings” select “Ad Schedule.”
 Modify your bids accordingly, based on day of week and hour of the day, to leverage your findings.

 And remember, don’t just set it and forget it.
 Set a calendar reminder to check in at least weekly—especially in the beginning.
 You don’t want to inadvertently make a wrong adjustment and pay for it later.
-Hopefully, you’ll see stronger conversions and a spike in clicks when you run your ads at the right time.
+Hopefully, you’ll see stronger conversions and a spike in clicks when you run Google ads at the right time.

 Once you’re comfortable with scheduling, then it will be time to consider modifying your ads based on geography or mobile device.